 - Your customers are asked to settle your invoices by payment directly to your funder, or to a trust account operated by your funder;

 - Your funder will often undertake your credit control on your behalf, which can mean that you are able to reduce or avoid the cost of having to employ someone to do this for you.

 - You can obtain “single invoice” factoring arrangements, where you may have only one customer, or you only want finance against one of your customers.

 Factoring is often suitable for you if you:-

-There are over 50 lenders providing invoice finance and factoring services in the UK market.
+There are now many lenders providing invoice finance services in the UK market.
 It is therefore essential to utilise an independent firm such as KEY to evaluate the options available, and ensure that you have obtained the best product and terms to match the unique needs of your business.